What’s causing my wrinkles and how should I treat them?

 What’s the difference between dynamic wrinkles and static wrinkles?

 Dynamic wrinkles appear as a result of your facial expressions.
 When you frown the lines between the eyebrows become more obvious and when you smile your eyes may crinkle at the corners.
 When you’re young the skin will bounce back to its original shape after you make the facial expression.
 But as you get older the skin may no longer bounce back, resulting in static wrinkles forming.

 Static wrinkles are caused by a loss of skin elasticity, fat, collagen and the effects of gravity.
 These types of wrinkles are evident even when you’re not making a facial expression.
 If left untreated your static wrinkles will get stronger and more pronounced.
-Anti-wrinkle injections can relax the muscles causing these dynamic lines and reduce your permanent static lines.
+Anti-wrinkle injections can relax the muscles causing these dynamic lines and reduce your visible static lines.

 What does it feel like to get anti-wrinkle treatment?